davecoll3/magic-8-ball/TESTING.md

   * Expected
     * The user input should consist of a text input and a button element.
     * Placeholder text should be displayed, within the text input, prompting the user to submit a question.
-    * The "Shake!" button should provide feedback when the user hovers over it or clicks on it, when used on a desktop device..
+    * The "Shake!" button should provide feedback when the user hovers over it or clicks on it; on a desktop device..
     * It should be possible to submit a valid question by either an 'enter' key press or by clicking on the "Shake!" button.
     * Once a valid question has been submitted, it should not be possible to submit a subsequent question until after the 8 Ball animation, and displaying of the answer text, has ended.
-    * When the 8 Ball animation and displaying of the answer text have ended, the text input field should be cleared of the previous question.
+    * When the 8 Ball animation and subsequent displaying of the answer text have ended, the text input field should be cleared of the previous question.

   * Testing
     * A valid question was submitted using first the 'enter' key and subsequently by clicking on the "Shake!" button.